eclab/grains/README.md

 Status: Working.
 When decays get quiet, they go hissy and buzzy fast thanks to GRAINS's PWM, which can't handle small values well without lots of artifacts.

+## Mode16

+Extends the SEQ16 to include programmable patterns of all kinds, like forward, backward, ping-pong, random patterns, rests, random rests, and so on.
+It's like magic.

+Status: Working, but doesn't play well with Accent Repeats.
+I'll have to see if I can improve that.
+If there's really demand for it, I might consider doing a similar thing for SEQ8.
+I can't do the same tricks for the TRIQ164 because it has individual outs and Grains doesn't have enough sockets: but the TANGLE firmware can give you back the two Mute CVs missing on the TRIQ164.

 ## Mono

 A MIDI-Controlled monophonic oscillator.
 You can choose between Sine and either Saw, Triangle, or Square.
 Requires Mozzi.